Delta-XAI: A Unified Framework for Explaining Prediction Changes in Online Time Series Monitoring: Adapting Existing XAI Algorithms

 \paragraph{GradSHAP.} Applying GradSHAP~\citep{shap} directly to the wrapper $g$ violates completeness, since the baseline input for $g$ depends on whether the evaluation is at $T_1$ or $T_2$.
 For example, if $T_1$ corresponds to a window $\X_{T_1-W+1:T_1}$ and $T_2$ to $\X_{T_2-W+1:T_2}$, then the baseline for $g$ differs depending on which window is active, leading to inconsistency.
 To address this, we compute GradSHAP directly on $f$, perform two runs with a shared baseline, and subtract the resulting attributions—mirroring the construction of \method.
 This procedure preserves completeness while remaining consistent with the prediction-difference formulation.

 \paragraph{FIT.} For FIT~\citep{fit}, we bypass the wrapper $g$ and operate directly on the base model $f$.
-We construct both the current and previous input windows and masks, $\X_{T_2-W+1:T_2}$ and $\X_{T_1-W+1:T_1}$, and obtain the corresponding predictions $p_{y_{T_2}}$ and $p_{y_{T_1}}$.
-At each time step and feature dimension, we sample candidate imputations from the generator, evaluate their effect on $p_{y_{T_2}}$, and compute the divergence with respect to the prediction difference.
-For the divergence metric, we follow the original implementation and support both KL-divergence and mean absolute deviation.
-This adaptation retains FIT’s perturbation design while aligning it with prediction differences.
+We construct both the current and previous input windows, $\X_{T_2-W+1:T_2}$ and $\X_{T_1-W+1:T_1}$, and compute the corresponding class-specific outputs $f(\X_{T_2-W+1:T_2})_{\hat{c}}$ and $f(\X_{T_1-W+1:T_1})_{\hat{c}}$, where $\hat{c}$ is defined as in the main text.
+At each time step and feature dimension, we sample candidate imputations from the generator, apply them to $\X_{T_2-W+1:T_2}$, and measure their effect on $f(\X_{T_2-W+1:T_2})_{\hat{c}}$.
+We then quantify the divergence between the perturbed prediction and the original prediction difference $f(\X_{T_2-W+1:T_2})_{\hat{c}} - f(\X_{T_1-W+1:T_1})_{\hat{c}}$.
+For the divergence metric, we follow the original implementation and support both the KL divergence and the mean absolute deviation.
+This adaptation preserves FIT's perturbation mechanism while aligning it with attribution of prediction differences.

 \paragraph{TimeX.} For TimeX~\citep{timex}, the prediction-difference wrapper $g$ is implemented as a Python class, where the \texttt{forward()} method returns the prediction difference $f(\X_{T_2-W+1:T_2}) - f(\X_{T_1-W+1:T_1})$.
 To support the Model Behavior Consistency (MBC) loss, the class defines an auxiliary method that returns the difference between latent embeddings at the two time points.
-Specifically, while TimeX formulates the MBC loss as
+Specifically, while TimeX formulates the MBC loss $\mathcal{L}_{\text{MBC}}$ as: